-The University of Minnesota (the University) has obtained Patent No. 8,815,830 ('830 patent), which purports to broadly cover nucleosides with antiviral and anticancer activity.
+The University of Minnesota (the University) has obtained Patent No. 8,815,830 (the '830 patent), which purports to broadly cover nucleosides with antiviral and anticancer activity.
 In August 2016, the University filed a lawsuit against us in the U.S. District Court for the District of Minnesota, alleging that the commercialization of sofosbuvir-containing products infringes the '830 patent.
 We believe the '830 patent is invalid and will not be infringed by the continued commercialization of sofosbuvir.
 In October 2017, the court granted our motion to transfer the case to California.
 We have also filed four petitions for inter partes review with the U.S. Patent and Trademark Office (USPTO) Patent Trial and Appeal Board (PTAB) alleging that all asserted claims are invalid for anticipation and obviousness.
-In March 2018, the District Court stayed the litigation until after the PTAB rules on the petitions for interpartes review.
+In March 2018, the District Court stayed the litigation until after the PTAB rules on our petitions for inter partes review.

-Petitions for Inter Partes Review filed by Initiative for Medicines, Access & Knowledge

-In October 2017, we received notice that Initiative for Medicines, Access & Knowledge (I-MAK) submitted multiple petitions requesting inter partes review to the USPTO PTAB alleging that certain patents associated with sofosbuvir are invalid as either not novel or obvious.
+Petitions for Inter Partes Review filed by Initiative for Medicines, Access & Knowledge In October 2017, we received notice that Initiative for Medicines, Access & Knowledge (I-MAK) submitted multiple petitions requesting inter partes review to the USPTO PTAB alleging that certain patents associated with sofosbuvir are invalid as either not novel or obvious.
 We strongly believe I-MAK's petitions are without merit and that sofosbuvir, the only approved HCV drug of its kind, is both novel and not obvious.
-Accordingly, we are defending against these allegations, and the PTAB has already declined to institute on two of the pending inter partes review petitions.
-If the PTAB decides to initiate one or more of the remaining inter partes review petitions, a decision on the validity of the patent claims would be expected about a year later.
-Either party can appeal the PTAB's decision regarding the patent validity to the CAFC.
+Accordingly, we defended against these allegations, and the PTAB declined to institute all ten of I-MAK's petitions for inter partes review.
 European Patent Claims

 In February 2015, several parties filed oppositions in the EPO requesting revocation of one of our granted European patents covering sofosbuvir that expires in 2028.
 In October 2016, the EPO upheld the validity of certain claims of our sofosbuvir patent.
 We have appealed this decision, seeking to restore all of the original claims, and several of the original opposing parties have also appealed, requesting full revocation.
 The appeal process may take several years.
 In April 2017, several parties filed oppositions in the EPO requesting revocation of our granted European patent relating to sofosbuvir that expires in 2024.
-The EPO will conduct oral hearing for this opposition in September 2018.
+The EPO is scheduled to conduct an oral hearing for this opposition in September 2018.

 We cannot predict the ultimate outcome of intellectual property claims related to our HCV products, and we have spent, and will continue to spend, significant resources defending against these claims.
 If we are unsuccessful in all or some of these lawsuits, we could be required to pay significant monetary damages, which could have a significant negative effect on our financial results.